thescalaguy/blog/source/_posts/Hypothesis-Testing.md

 ### Confidence intervals

 The first method Billy could use is confidence intervals.
-A confidence interval is a range of values calculated using the estimate $\hat{\theta}$ in which the true value of $\theta$ may lie.
+A confidence interval is a range of values in which the true value of $\theta$ may lie.
 The calculation of the interval involves using probability distributions and is best shown with a concrete example.

 In the population example $X$ is distributed normally with sample mean $\bar{X} = 165$.
 Since $X$ is normally distributed, we can convert it to standard normal distribution with $\mu = 0$ and $\sigma = 1$.
 We can construct a 95% confidence interval and check whether it contains the value of $\mu$.
 To do this, we will calculate the $Z$ test statistic as follows: